 Bebop Jazz Guitar Lick #1

 Another very common device is using chromatic enclosures which what you see in the 2nd half of bar 1.
-The enclosure is used to target and emphasize the 3rd of D7 on the 1 of the 2nd bar.
+The enclosure targets and emphasize the 3rd of D7 on the 1 of the 2nd bar.

-The first half of the 2nd bar is in fact just a D7 arpeggio, but the line is constructed by playing a descending D7 arpeggio and then displacing the last three notes an octave.
+The first half of the 2nd bar is in fact just a D7 arpeggio.
+The line is first a descending D7 arpeggio and then displacing the last three notes an octave.
 This yields a very beautiful and melodic 6th interval between the F# and the D.

 To practice playing the 16th note trills with legato you can take this exercise through a position of 3 notes per string major scale.
 I have only written out the first 3 string sets.